You’ve probably heard of software-defined networking (SDN), but what about software-defined perimeter?

 SDN and SDP are two of the most important new technologies to hit enterprise networks in years, but many people don’t know what they are or how they can be used.

-This post provides a high-level overview of SDP, including its key features, benefits, and common use cases.
+This post provides a high-level overview of SDP, including its key features, architecture, deployment models, benefits, and common use cases.

 What is a software-defined perimeter?